iksaku/laravel-alpine-images/README.md

 # Laravel Alpine Docker Images

-This project provides Docker images containing the *bare minimum* requirements needed to run your Laravel application.
+This project provides Docker images containing the *bare minimum* requirements to run your Laravel application.
 We use PHP's official CLI images based on Alpine Linux to further reduce the size of these images.

-You may notice that your favorite PHP extensions and NodeJS are _missing_ from these images, but this is actually a _feature_ ✨.
-The intention with these images is to provide the *absolute minimum requirements* so that you, the developer, pull these images and further customize them with everything you need.
+You may notice that your favorite PHP extensions and NodeJS are _missing_ from these images, but this is a _feature_ ✨.
+The intention of these images is to provide the *absolute minimum requirements* so that you, the developer, pull these images, and further customize them with everything you need.

 ## Available Images

 You can choose the PHP version you want to run by specifying it as the tag for your image.
-Currently, we build the following images:
+Currently, we are building the following images:
   * `ghcr.io/iksaku/laravel-alpine:8.0`
   * `ghcr.io/iksaku/laravel-alpine:8.1`
   * `ghcr.io/iksaku/laravel-alpine:8.2`